najamelan/TidBits_Javascript_OoJs/README.md

 -  you will have to include a class with sugar code (about 7KB) in order to make the magic work
 -  I haven't done performance testing to compare to other models, but it sure isn't the kind of framework to generate thousands of objects, rather use it to create good application design
 -  it's not cryptic, but you'll best still include a link to this readme for people reading your code to understand how it works
--  you can't call a static method on an instance (I don't really know if I find it a good idea to implement that, but I might do for consistence with C++)
+-  you can't call a static method on an instance (I don't really know if I find it a good idea to implement that, but I might do for consistency with C++)
--  no friend classes
+-  no friend classes (for the moment)
 -  no multiple inheritance (for the moment)
 -  no possibility to set a standard access level when inheriting from a class (where C++ allows you to do "class A : protected B"), however you can override the access level on an indivitual basis for your class members.
 -  one feature is currently incomplete.
-It's related to the property .BaseName which will be available on your private object of a Derived class and which will allow you to call Base versions of methods.
+It's related to the property .BaseName which will be available on your private object of a Derived class and which will allow you to access Base versions of members.
 The current implementation only provides .BaseName for your direct parent, and not for ancestors higher up the chain.
 -  there is currently no clone utility function provided with OoJs.
 The problem being I haven't found a simple way to determine which properties should be deep copied and which not.
 What if someone writes (and they can, so they will): this.myWindow = window.
 Deep copying a data member like that would be a royal disaster...
 You will have to provide a copy constructor dealing with the right properties if you want this
 -  I haven't tested whether it works well to inherit from non-OoJs bases.
 Say you could subclass "Function" to generate functions, but I haven't tested fancy stuff like that.
 (Your objects inherit the prototype of your base, so with most stuff it should be fine)
 -  classes that inherit from one another have to live in the same namespace